danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 ![A screenshot of an app where scroll offset is not zero]({{page.assets}}scroll-scrolled.png){:width="300"}

 That's basically it.
-You now have a `ScrollView` replacement that let's you define an action that provides you with the scroll offset, which you can use in more exciting ways than to just present it as above.
+You now have a `ScrollView` replacement that let's you define an action that provides you with the scroll offset, which you can use in many exciting ways.

 ## Binding vs action

-If you have seen similar code before and wonder why I'm not using a binding instead of the action, I find using a binding confusing when it's not possible to change the value to scroll to a certain offset.
+If you have seen similar code and wonder why I use an action instead of a binding, I find using a binding confusing when it's not possible to change the value to scroll to an offset.

 Since the binding is thus in fact read-only and writing to it would lead to bugs, I decided use an action instead, and provide it with the scroll offset.

-If we'd find a way to scroll to a certain offset, I'd be happy to change this to a binding.
-Until then, I think the action approach is perfectly fine, although perhaps not as convenient as using a binding.
+Since iOS 18 will now add the possibiliy to scroll to a certain offset, I may change this code to use a binding.

 ## Conclusion

-`ScrollViewWithOffset` replaces `ScrollView` and lets you track scroll offset by just providing it with an additional `onScroll` action.
+`ScrollViewWithOffset` replaces `ScrollView` and lets you track scroll offset by providing it with an additional `onScroll` action.

 I have added `ScrollViewWithOffset` to my newly released [ScrollKit]({{project.url}}) library.
 You can find the source code [here]({{project.url}}{{page.source}}).
 If you give it a try, I'd love to hear what you think.

-Big thanks to [Daniel Arden]({{page.arden}}) for providing me with this nice offset tracking and for joining me in the my efforts to build a fun scroll view feature that we'll uncover in the next post.
+Big thanks to [Daniel Arden]({{page.arden}}) for providing me with this nice offset tracking and for joining my efforts to build a fun scroll view feature that we'll uncover in the next post.
 Stay tuned!